-Jesus then warns Peter (and us all) that “all who draw the sword will die by the sword” (Matthew 26:52), a further repudiation of justified violence.
-After having rebuked this disciples’ typical worldly response to aggression, Jesus then modeled the way he would have disciples respond to aggression, by healing this guard’s ear (v51).
+Jesus warns Peter (and us all) that “all who draw the sword will die by the sword” (Matthew 26:52), a further repudiation of justified violence.
+After having rebuked the disciples’ typical worldly response to aggression, Jesus then modeled the way he would have disciples respond to aggression, by healing this guard’s ear (v51).
 You see, Peter cut off the ear of a soldier because he feared his enemies were derailing his plans for justice.
 But, Jesus healed the ear of the soldier because he knew his plan for justice included the healing of his enemies.
 According to Jesus, his disciples are to serve, bless, and pray for enemies, not afflict them.

 Clearly, when read in context, we see that Jesus didn’t intend his disciples to use weapons.